grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 our thinking concrete.
 As Ken Pugh says: “Often the complete understanding of a concept does not occur until someone tries to use the concept".
-We would normally put it on a TODO list, because it is part of a different story, but we are actually done with this one, so let us move straight to the story about displaying entered digits.
+We would normally put it on a TODO list, because it is part of a different story, but we are actually done with this one, so let's move straight to the story about displaying entered digits.
 How about it, Jane?